You may want to save this one until you have time, as it is 1,800 words!

 If the quasi-competitive aspect is completely removed, for example, it is just you, do you take a small tent and sleeping bag or do you stick with the plastic tied up in a tree?
 Perhaps that depends on how many nights.
 One?
 Two?
 Seven?
 Two weeks?
 Are you doing this for pleasure or as some kind of toughening-up exercise?
 Bike touring was not that, in the pure form, or for the majority of bike touring people.
 On Instagram, follow round-the-world biker tourers and they are not grimacing.
 They are mainly talking about what a great time they are having.

 But with the weight issue so much on the table in bikepacking discussions, equipment compromises can more easily be justified.
 Dynamo hubs are heavier so give them a miss.
 Rear racks weigh something so give them a miss.
 A Tubus Logo rack weighs 738g.
 Is that a lot?
 About ¾ a litre of water equivalent.
 You can attach a tail light to a rear rack.
 You can put a luggage strap on it and have the convenience of having your lock so accessible.
 Panniers, which you can have if you have a rack, keep your centre of gravity right down, compared, for example, with bags that attach to the bike seat.
 Panniers may be moved on and off the bike in one second.
-But you need a rack and that may not fit in the bikepacking image that you first encountered.
-You can’t be what you can’t see!
+But you need a rack.

 We discuss weight in our write-up on The Issue of Weight

 Dismissing rack and panniers as being too heavy on the grounds that a cr-mo rack weighs 738g might be a bit hasty.
 People wanting to sell bags might not say that though.
 The expandability of panniers is something you occasionally really appreciate.
 And the easy-on-easy-off aspect of panniers is good every day.
 So is the accessibility of your stuff.